Here are the results of the independent Western States Endurance Run (WSER) Runner Survey from the June 25-26, 2022 race, conducted by ultralive.net.

 Crew and Pacer

-The use of a crew and/or pacer are personal preference during a 100-mile race but may be more popular at WS – what are your thoughts?
+The use of a crew and/or pacer are personal preference during a 100-mile race but may be more popular at WS.
 The following chart shows the correlation of using a pacer or crew to finish hour.
+In the overall survey, almost everyone (98%) planned on using a pacer.

-Ultralive.net team surveyed a majority of those runners through the registration process at Squaw Final survey reflects N = 353 (95.6%) athletes though individual questions may vary if athlete did not answer or know answer.
-And also note that this analysis was done by amateur statisticians and inspired by the Ironman “bike survey” in Kona.
+Ultralive.net team surveyed a majority of those runners through the registration process at Olympic Valley Final survey reflects N = 364 (95.1%) athletes though individual questions may vary if athlete did not answer or know answer.
+And also note that this analysis was done by amateur statisticians.

 The team would like to thank all of the runners who took time to talk with us and answer these questions.
-Many thanks to the ultralive.net survey team: Kara Teklinski, Emily Yu and Jessi Goldstein.
+Many thanks to the ultralive.net survey team: Kara Teklinski, Emily Yu and David Canfield.

 Any feedback or insights are welcome!